Last updated: 28 January 2021

-There are a number of gas meter types on the market, all of which vary slightly in their basic design.
+There are several types of gas meter on the market, all of which vary slightly in their basic design.
 However, a set of numbers will be clearly displayed no matter the type.
-From dial to digital (unless it’s a smart meter which automatically sends its readings to your supplier), you must write down these numbers along with the date and time they were taken and submit this information to your energy supplier.
-Another option is to take a photo with your smartphone and upload it automatically by email or mobile app.
+Unless the meter is a smart one, you’ll need to write down the numbers – whether dials, standard numbers or digital – along with the date and time they were taken, then submit this information to your energy supplier.
+You may also be given the option of taking a photo of your meter reading using your smartphone, then upload it via email or mobile app.

 To take a gas meter reading from a prepayment meter, you’ll need to look at the display window.
-This is usually located right on the front of the meter, showing you the units of energy consumed, the rate per unit of fuel, the amount of credit inserted, and any outstanding debt.
+This is usually located on the front of the meter, showing you the units of energy consumed, the rate per unit of fuel, the amount of credit inserted, and any outstanding debt (if applicable).
 There may also be access to emergency credit to prevent you from running out of gas overnight.
 It’s particularly important to take your meter reading if you’ve just moved into a new house with a prepayment meter installed – otherwise, you may be held liable for a previous tenant’s debt.

 The government is in the process of rolling out smart meters across the nation, offering households an easier way to measure gas and electricity readings.
-Unlike the traditional meters, these connect to your supplier directly to submit regular gas smart meter readings.
+Unlike traditional meters, these connect to your supplier directly to automatically submit regular gas smart meter readings on your behalf.
 If you’re eligible to have a smart meter installed, your energy company will contact you.
 In the meantime, you can contact your supplier to find out when this technology will be available in your area.
 Smart gas meters are designed with electronic displays, showing you the real-time units of energy consumed and your rate per unit of fuel.

 Calorific value changes by location